La hora pico

 La Hora Pico (English: Rush Hour) is a Mexican television sketch comedy show featured on the channel “Las Estrellas”.
 It was broadcast from September 2000 to September 2007.
-The program starred comedians such as Consuelo Duval, Miguel Galvan, Adrian Uribe, Lorena de la Garza, Gustavo Munguia, Reynaldo Rossano, Javier Carranza “El Costeno”, Ariel Manzano, and Ricardo Hill.
+The program starred comedians such as Consuelo Duval, Miguel Galvan, Adrian Uribe, Lorena de la Garza, Gustavo Munguia, Reynaldo Rossano, Javier Carranza “El Costeño”, Ariel Manzano, and Ricardo Hill.
 Carla Estrada and Reynaldo Lopez participated in the production.
 At the beginning of its broadcast, it was hosted by Andres Garcia and Jaime Camil.